spi SPI Tool

 Environment Variables

 Note also that if environment variables are not disabled (by CONFIG_DISABLE_ENVIRON=y), then these options may also be environment variables.
 Environment variables must be preceded with the special character $.
 For example, PWD is the variable that holds the current working directory and so $PWD could be used as a command line argument.
-The use of environment variables on the I2C tools command is really only useful if you wish to write NSH scripts to execute a longer, more complex series of SPI commands.
+The use of environment variables on the SPI tools command is really only useful if you wish to write NSH scripts to execute a longer, more complex series of SPI commands.

 Common Option Summary